Weak Markov Processes as Linear Systems: Observability

 To make use of the system theory now available to us for the study of processes we discuss the control theory concept of observability in the multi-variable setting.
-See for example \cite{BBF11} for a recent treatment in a purely operator theoretic spirit.
+See for example \cite{BBF11} for a recent treatment of the latter in a purely operator theoretic spirit.

-\begin{Definition} \normalfont Given an output pair $(A,C)$ for an internal space $\qX$ and an output space $\qY$, a subset $\qX' \subset \qX$ is called observable if $(C A^\alpha |_{\qX'})_{\alpha \in F^+_d}$, the observability map restricted to $\qX'$, is injective (as a map from $\qX'$ to the $\qY$-valued functions on $F^+_d$).
+\begin{Definition} \normalfont Given an output pair $(A,C)$ for an internal space $\qX$ and an output space $\qY$, a subset $\qX' \subset \qX$ is called {\it observable} if $(C A^\alpha |_{\qX'})_{\alpha \in F^+_d}$, the observability map restricted to $\qX'$, is injective (as a map from $\qX'$ to the $\qY$-valued functions on $F^+_d$).

 If $(A,C)$ is represented by the process $(\qH, V, \fh)$ then we also say in this case that $\qX'\, (\subset \fh)$ is observable in $(\qH, V, \fh)$ by the output space $\qY_0$. \end{Definition}

 The interpretation of observability is that every $\xi \in \qX'$ can be reconstructed from the outputs $C A^\alpha \xi$.